zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

 ### Merging settings on class/instance/run:

-Merging settings on class/instance/run:

-when a settings object is configured, ZenML merges the values with previously configured keys.
+When a settings object is configured, ZenML merges the values with previously configured keys.
 E.g.:

 ```python
 from zenml.config import ResourceSettings